Nemanja Miletić (footballer, born July 1991)

-Nemanja Miletić (Немања Милетић; born 26 July 1991) is a Serbian professional footballer who plays as a left-back for Novi Pazar.
+Nemanja Miletić (Немања Милетић; born 26 July 1991) is a Serbian professional footballer who plays as a left-back for Radnički 1923.

 Club career

 Early years

 Born in Loznica, Miletić spent some period in Red Star Belgrade youth categories, being also licensed with the first team for the 2008–09 season.
 He made his first senior appearances with Serbian League Belgrade side Sopot in 2009.
 Miletić played with Radnički Klupci during three seasons in the League West.
 He also spent one season with Mačva Šabac.

 Javor Ivanjica

 In the summer of 2013, Miletić moved to Javor Ivanjica.
 He made his official debut for the club in a 4–2 home league win over Red Star Belgrade on 11 August 2013.
 In his first season at the club, Miletić made 26 appearances in all competitions.
 After the club got relegated, Miletić played regularly in the Serbian First League next season, helping the team to return in the top tier of Serbian football.
 As one of the team's most regular players, Miletić was runner-up in the 2015–16 Serbian Cup, playing in the final match against Partizan.
 During his time at Javor, Miletić was usually used as a left-back, or left centre-back.